Dick Ayers: Marvel Comics

 Ayers went on to ink scores of Kirby Western and monster stories, including such much-reprinted tales as "I Created the Colossus!"
 (Tales of Suspense #14, Feb.
 1961), "Goom!
 The Thing from Planet X!"
 (Tales of Suspense #15, March 1961), and "Fin Fang Foom!"
 (Strange Tales #89, Oct.
 1961).
 As Marvel introduced its superheroes in the early 1960s, Ayers inked Kirby on the first appearances of Ant-Man (Tales to Astonish #27 & 35, Jan. & Sept.
 1962), Sgt.
 Fury and his Howling Commandos (issues #1-3, May-Sept.
 1963), and the revamped Rawhide Kid (beginning with The Rawhide Kid #17, Aug.
 1960); on the second and several subsequent early appearances of Thor (Journey into Mystery #84-89, Sept.
 1962 - Feb.
 1963); on Fantastic Four #6-20 (Sept.
 1962 - Nov.
 1963), and the spin-off Human Torch solo series in Strange Tales (starting with its debut in issue #101); and The Incredible Hulk #3-5 (Sept.
 1962 - Jan.
 1963), among other series.

 Additionally, Ayers took over from Kirby as Sgt.
 Fury penciler with issue #8 (July 1964), beginning a 10-year run that — except for #13 (which he inked over Kirby's pencils), and five issues by other pencilers — continued virtually unbroken through #120 (with the series running Ayers reprints every-other-issue through most but not all from #79 on).
+Sgt.
+Fury #27 (Feb.
+1966) featured a story which explained why the titular character wore an eye patch in his present-day stories.
+Writer Gary Friedrich's story for issue #72 (Nov.
+1969) was heavily rewritten and partially redrawn due to concerns about possible copyright infringement of the film Casablanca.

+Ayers and Friedrich collaborated on the Captain Savage and his Leatherneck Raiders series for Marvel as well.

+Ayers drew a comics adaptation of Killdozer, a made for TV science-fiction horror film, in Worlds Unknown #6 (April 1974).
+The film itself was adapted from a 1944 novella of the same name by Theodore Sturgeon.

+DC Comics

+In 1976, Ayers began working for DC Comics.
+He and writer Bob Haney oversaw the renaming of Star Spangled War Stories to a self-titled series for the Unknown Soldier.
+Michael Fleisher and Ayers launched Scalphunter, a new lead feature for Weird Western Tales as of issue #39 (March–April 1977).
+Other series which Ayers drew included Jonah Hex, Kamandi, and the "Gravedigger" feature in Men of War.

+Gerry Conway and Ayers created a series called The Deserter in 1978 but the project was never published due to DC cutting back its publishing output.